axe312ger/sane-config/README.md

 ## Preparations

 Store your configuration files in a directory called `config` in your project root.
-If you prefer some other location, just set the `configDirectory` property in your `package.json` to whatever you like.
-Can be relative or absolute.
+If you prefer some other location, you have two options:

+* Set the `configDirectory` property in your `package.json` to whatever you like.
+* Add the `--configurationDirectory` argument to your process call

+Hint: The path may be relative or absolute.

 Your configuration files must follow this naming structure: